min2ha/ukwa-site/content/target/47863/index.en.md

   "subject": "Brexit"
 }

-# BBC News: How long will post-Brexit trade deal take?

 Comments on  the suggestion that the UK's most senior diplomat in Brussels has privately told the government that a final trade deal with the rest of the EU might not be done for 10 years, and might ultimately fail.